 Tests Required: None.
 Minimum TOEFL Score: 580.
+Letters of Recommendation: Three required.

 Personal Statement: Required; this personal statement should outline your current or previous work as relevant to your plans and objectives for advanced study; describe professional goals and how these goals were developed; and state why you would like to study in your chosen area in our school.